anyscale/madewithml.github.io/docs/courses/mlops/cli.md

     text (str): input text to predict label for. run_id (str, optional): run id to load artifacts for prediction.
 Defaults to None.

-Arguments:
-  TEXT  [required]

 Options:
+  --text TEXT
   --run-id TEXT
   --help         Show this message and exit.
 </pre>

 ## Usage